GoogleChrome/developer.chrome.com/site/en/blog/timer-throttling-in-chrome-88/index.md

 ### Intensive throttling

-Ok, this is the new bit in Chrome 88.
-This happens to timers that are scheduled when neither 'Minimal throttling' or 'Throttling' apply, meaning _all_ of the following is true:
+OK, here's the new bit in Chrome 88.
+Intensive throttling happens to timers that are scheduled when none of the _minimal throttling_ or _throttling_ conditions apply, and _all_ of the following conditions are true:

-- The page has been hidden for more than 5 minutes.
+- The page has been _hidden_ for more than 5 minutes.
-- The chain count is 5 or greater.
+- The _chain count_ is 5 or greater.
 - The page has been silent for at least 30 seconds.
 - WebRTC is not in use.